RebootJeff/rebootjeff.github.io/source/_posts/2015-12-11-example-refactoring-to-functional-js-combine-keyed-lists.markdown

 Why don't we say something more specific such as `// {k: [user]} --> [user]`?
 Because `combineKeyedArrays` clearly works with any type of element inside the arrays.
 Whoooaaaaaa...

-And because I appreciate you as a cool person, here's a [Gist that has all the code in 1 spot](https://gist.github.com/RebootJeff/d8877fdbcff79ec140cf) for your future reference.
+And because I appreciate you as a cool person, here's a [Gist that has all the code in one spot](https://gist.github.com/RebootJeff/d8877fdbcff79ec140cf) for your future reference.